Enterprise customers can configure custom budgets and workflows based on the unique needs of different purchase orders.

-Before using the Limble Purchasing system, you will first need to set up a budget.
-This allows users to easily submit Purchase Requests and Purchase Orders, and it allows other members of your team to participate in the approval and payment process if necessary.
+Users can easily submit purchase requests and purchase orders, and it allows you to include other members of your team to participate in the approval and payment process as needed.

 Creating a Budget